WZBR: History

 WZBR again went silent on March 5, 2023; the shutdown of WSRO and WZBR followed the death of Alex Langer.
 Both stations had been put up for sale prior to his death; WBAS had already been sold off in 2021.
+WZBR returned to the air in March 2024 from a 10-watt facility on Great Blue Hill under special temporary authority; it went silent on April 1 following technical problems.
+The FCC cancelled the station's license on May 2, 2024, following a request by Langer Broadcasting; the license for translator W251CR was concurrently surrendered.